 Are you looking for volunteer opportunities for seniors?
 Whether you’re a mature traveler embarking on a career break, a senior seeking retired volunteer opportunities, or if you’re wanting to explore a meaningful form of travel, volunteering abroad as a senior provides the perfect opportunity to experience a new country and culture, while supporting volunteer projects in communities that value your support.

-International Volunteer HQ is proud to support thousands of seniors volunteering abroad in over 35 countries across Africa, Asia, Central America, South America, Europe and the Pacific.
+International Volunteer HQ is proud to support thousands of seniors volunteering abroad in over 40 countries across Africa, Asia, Central America, South America, North America, Europe, the Caribbean and Pacific.

 We’re here to make it easy and affordable to organize an international volunteer trip, no matter what your age.
 As an IVHQ volunteer, you’ll be connected with a dedicated volunteer expert to support you every step of the way.
 You can choose to volunteer at any time of the year, for anywhere between 1 week and 24 weeks, and program fees start from just $180 for 1 week.

 Once you arrive to your volunteering destination, you’ll be greeted at the airport, transported to your accommodation and joined with a group of other international volunteers for your program orientation.
 Your weekdays will be spent supporting the project of your choice, while your weekends will be free to explore your host country.

 Many of our senior volunteers tell us that they enjoy the opportunity to be accommodated in a local homestay, as they enjoy experience the local way of life and the chance to be immersed in a unique family setting, while sampling local cuisine, exchanging stories and learning about a new culture in an intimate setting.

 Keep reading as we cover some of the most frequently asked questions about senior volunteering overseas, and share some first-hand experiences from IVHQ’s senior alumni.

 How many senior IVHQ volunteers are there?